bobbyluig/bobbyluig.github.io/_posts/2025-02-09-betrayed-by-dns/2025-02-09-betrayed-by-dns.md

 This could be it!
 A DNS lookup over TCP likely consumes more than 5 times the number of packets compared to that of a lookup over UDP due to overhead from the TCP handshake and ACKs.
 We did not see any dropped packets due to PPS rate allowance for the ENA.
 However, we still suspected that DNS lookups were being rate limited since there were few alternative explanations.

-The recommended solution was to enable DNS caching, which I had assumed was already enabled given that we were using Amazon Linux 2023 as the AMI, and Amazon has rate limits for their default DNS configuration.
+The recommended solution was to enable DNS caching, which we had assumed was already enabled given that we were using Amazon Linux 2023 as the AMI, and Amazon has rate limits for their default DNS configuration.

 ### Docker DNS Caching